bit3archive/contao-ce-navigation/README.md

 # [ce_navigation] Content navigation for Contao

+THIS PROJECT IS ABANDONED: Please visit https://github.com/hofff/contao-ce-navigation

 ce_navigation is a content navigation for articles.